apache/apex-core/operators/fs/block_reader.md

   }
 }
 ```
-Configuration to parallel parttion block reader with its downstream operators.
+Configuration to parallel partition block reader with its downstream operators.

 ```xml
   <property>